gricardovenegas/Acoustical-Society-of-America-Trend-Extractor/README.md

 The table of values is saved as a CSV file 'out.csv' in the current directory.

 ## Usage
-To run with the command line, enter the following:
+To run from the command line, enter the following:

 python extract_occurences_JASA.py '\<search term>' \<start date> \<end date>

-If you want to search for terms in quotations, connect terms with +
+If you want to search for terms in quotations, connect terms with '+'

 For example: "climate change" should be entered as climate+change